ma-laforge/CMDimData.jl/doc/EasyPlot_backends.md

 By default, `EasyPlotGrace` renders inline plots at 75 dpi.
 To specify a different value, set the `EASYPLOTGRACE_RENDERDPI` environment variable:

-The value of `EASYPLOTGRACE_RENDERDPI` can therefore be set from `.juliarc.jl` with the following:
+The value of `EASYPLOTGRACE_RENDERDPI` can therefore be set from `~/.julia/config/startup.jl` with the following:

 	ENV["EASYPLOTGRACE_RENDERDPI"] = "200"